Having a documented content marketing strategy impacts your content performance and ROI:

 Finally, identify gaps in the market that nobody is filling.
 Google has several useful features to mine those insights, including People Also Ask, Related Searches and even Google Trends.

-Where do you begin?
-Use tools like Ahrefs and SEMRush to uncover the topics in which your audience is most interested.
-You can also use SEO tools to spot your competitors’ top pages as well as the head terms and long-tail keywords driving most of their traffic.
+How do you find keywords to power your blog strategy?
+Use SEO tools like Ahrefs and SEMRush to uncover the topics in which your audience is most interested.
+You can also use content strategy tools to spot your competitors’ top pages as well as the head terms and long-tail keywords driving most of their traffic.

 and more conversions.